nducthang/nducthang.github.io/content/posts/2024-06-10-components-of-LLM/index.md

 Each word in the corpus has a score, and the loss is the negative log likelihood of those scores — that is, the sum for all the words in the corpus of all the -log(P(word)).

-**Final Vocabulary**: The resulting vocabulary consists of tokens that maximize the likelihood of the training data.
-This vocabulary is used to tokenize new text inputs for the language model

 Let’s go back to our example with the following corpus:
 ```
 ("hug", 10), ("pug", 5), ("pun", 12), ("bun", 4), ("hugs", 5)